Elytrum – Meaning, Definition, Synonyms and Antonyms

 Example Sentences:

-- The beetle’s Elytrum was thick and shiny, providing excellent protection for its delicate wings.
+- The beetle’s Elytrum was thick and shiny, providing strong protection for its delicate wings.

 - When the beetle took flight, it lifted its Elytrum to reveal the membranous wings beneath.